Felix-Hz/green-squares/README.md

 ### Fact of Day 61
 The number 42 is the number of museums in Amsterdam (Netherlands has the highest concentration of museums in the world).

+### Fact of Day 62
+The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.